-This is the absolute BEST Chili Recipe ever (aka Chili con Carne).
-My chili is filled with shredded beef, tons of flavor, and is easy enough to make on the stove top or in the slow cooker!
-This isn’t your average chili, so be prepared to win your next chili cook off!
+This is the absolute BEST Chili Recipe ever!
+Also known as Chili Con Carne, this easy recipe is filled with shredded beef and tons of flavor.
+Make it on the stovetop or in the slow cooker, then prepare to win your next chili cook off!

 This Is the BEST Chili Recipe Ever!